rbarakhvostov/piskel-clone/README.md

 # Piskel Clone

-## Application for pixel art animaton
+## Application for pixel art animation

 ### You can export your gif